Top Airplane Travel Mistakes

 If you really need something, wait until the plane has taken off, and the pilot turns off the seatbelt sign.
 This doesn’t take too long, and it is a courteous thing to do for your flight crew.
 Chances are, the flight attendants will come around at some point with whatever it is that you are asking for!

 Another rule of thumb, refrain from asking flight crew about the weather or time at your upcoming destination.
 If you really want to know, just look it up on your phone before or after the flight!
+Plus, the pilot or flight crew will typically tell you this information towards the end of your flight.

 Not putting your phone on airplane mode